Message from the Director

 - A personal statement of interest in this subspecialty/ies and career path

-- Copy of USMLE/COMLEX examination score reports for Steps 1, 2 and 3
+- Copy of USMLE/COMLEX examination score reports for Steps/Parts 1, 2 and 3

 - Copy of ECFMG certificate (if international medical graduate)

-Competitive applicants will be invited to visit the University of Minnesota for an interview with the Program Director and selected faculty members.
+Competitive applicants will be invited for a virtual interview with the Program Director and selected faculty members, fellows, and/or APPs.